magenable/module-popup/README.md

 # Magenable Popup

-**Magenable Popup** is a Magento 2 module that adds popup with selected CMS Block as content, also there is possibility to add newsletter subscription functional on popup window, Google ReCaptcha v2 and v3 is supported.
+**Magenable Popup** is a Magento 2/Adobe Commerce module that adds a popup to website pages.
+The content for the popup is sourced from a selected CMS Block.
+Additionally, the module offers the option to include a newsletter subscription feature in the popup window.
+Google ReCaptcha v2 and v3 are supported.

 ![](README/1.png)